 During your Visit

-At your survivorship visit, you will meet with a nurse practitioner who is educated and trained in the care of breast cancer patients.
-You receive a comprehensive breast exam, a review of your breast imaging, and a review of your overall health status and other cancer screening.
-You can raise any concerns you have about your individual breast cancer history, including:
+At your visit, you will meet with a nurse practitioner who is educated and trained in the care of breast cancer patients.
+You will receive a comprehensive breast exam, a review of your breast imaging, and a review of your overall health status and other cancer screening.
+You can raise any concerns you have about your individual breast cancer health, including: